k296070/os-pa3/README.md

 $ sudo apt install python3-matplotlib
 ```

-In order to generate a graph, you should run `xv6` using the `make qemu-log` command that saves all the output into the file named `xv6.log`.
+To generate a graph, you should run `xv6` using the `make qemu-log` command that saves all the output into the file named `xv6.log`.
-And then run the `make png` command to generate the `graph.png` file using the Python script `graph.py` as shown below.
+And then, run the `make png` command to generate the `graph.png` file using the Python script `graph.py` as shown below.

 ```
 $ make qemu-log